vendethiel/nephrite/README.md

 Nephrite
 ==============

-Pre-compiles jade to Coffee/Coco/LiveScript, allowing you to have the syntax of jade with the best perfs (only interpolation is used).
+Pre-compiles [Jade](https://github.com/visionmedia/jade) to Coffee/Coco/LiveScript, allowing you to have the syntax of Jade with the best perfs (only interpolation is used).
 It also avoids you the pain of undefined and null by auto-soaking.

 To make you understand this a bit better, let's say that your code :